-- i.
-Outside the Old Town districts, all parking areas shall be separated at least 10 feet from buildings, in order to allow room for sidewalks, landscaping, and other plantings between the building and the parking area.
-This separation may be eliminated in the rear of buildings in areas designed for unloading and loading of materials; this applies primarily to industrial and warehousing buildings. - ii.
-Outside of the Old Town districts, a buffer shall be provided between the street and parking areas to screen parking from the street.
-A minimum 30 feet landscaped setback shall be provided from highway and arterial rightsof-ways.
+- Outside the Old Town districts, all parking areas shall be separated at least 10 feet from buildings, in order to allow room for sidewalks, landscaping, and other plantings between the building and the parking area.
+This separation may be eliminated in the rear of buildings in areas designed for unloading and loading of materials; this applies primarily to industrial and warehousing buildings. - i.i.
+In the Old Town districts, the visual impact and presence of vehicles shall be minimized by siting parking areas to the rear or interior of the property rather than along street frontage, or by providing underground and structured parking.
+Parking areas shall be screened from views both interior and exterior to the site.

+iii.
+Outside of the Downtown District, a buffer shall be provided between the street and parking areas to screen parking from the street.
+A minimum 30 feet landscaped setback shall be provided from highway and arterial rights-of-ways.
 A minimum 15 feet landscaped setback shall be provided from any other street rights-of-ways.
 The minimum landscaped setback to parking lots from primary internal drive circulation routes in a multi-building complex shall be 10 feet.
 On streets other than arterials, the setback may be reduced to 10 feet if used in combination with a 3 to 4-foot articulated masonry or stone decorative wall with trees and shrubs on both sides of the wall to soften its appearance.